 Tip: Just a few steps away is one of the most iconic temples in Macau.
 Enjoy strolling down the street while taking in the sights.
 To get there, take buses n.
 1, 2, 5, 6B, 10, 10A, 11, 18, MT4 and get off at Barra or Lilau Square

 The Moorish Barracks Calçada da Barra, Macau

 Monument commemorating Macau’s victory over the pirates

 Macau was called by the Portuguese as the city of the saint name of God.
-But it wasn’t only the Portuguese who saw prosperity in this place – Pirates did too!
+But it wasn’t only the Portuguese who saw prosperity in this place–pirates did too!
 Coloane village was a secluded site where pirates liked to attack.
-In 1910, they invaded the site, even asking ransoms to release some of those they abducted.
-But on 12 of July that year, the troops ended the pirates’ reign, defeating the thieves of the sea.
+In 1910, they invaded the site, even asking for ransom to release some of those they abducted.
+But on 12th of July that year, the troops ended the pirates’ reign, defeating the thieves of the sea.
 A monument was then erected to honor the brave soldiers and those who survived to tell the story.

-How to get there?
-Take buses n.
+To get here, take buses n.
 26, 50 and get out in Coloane Village

 Chapel of St. Francis Xavier Rua do Caetano/Largo Eduardo Marques, Coloane